 13. 🇯🇵 Creating cute creatures of Kyara-Bento

-If you’ve been to Japan, you probably seen lunch boxes depicting cute characters, and more meaningfully, a symbol of love from mothers across Japan.
-If you’re looking for a cook hobby that all family can enjoy, you can try learning kyara-bento with your children to turn your and their meals into little boxes of art.
+If you’ve been to Japan, you have probably seen lunch boxes depicting cute characters.
+This is a symbol of love from mothers across Japan.
+If you’re looking for a cooking hobby that the whole family can enjoy, try learning kyara-bento with your children to turn meals into little boxes of art.
 Kyara-bento are a fun way to unleash your creativity by shaping food into your favourite animals or cartoon characters.
 You will need a good set of knives for the job, a paring knife would be ideal for this small delicate work.

 14. 🇯🇵 Furoshiki – Gift Wrapping

-Many of the most revered Japanese arts have emerged from something that was first intended for practical uses.
-Such is the case with Japanese calligraphy, the solution to a growing need for a uniform script in the administrative process, and Kintsugi, which originated as an elegant way to repair broken pottery.
-Furoshiki follows this trend.
-The term, which literally translates to “bath (furo) spread (shiki),” was first used in the Nara period (710–794) as a means to protect valuable goods.
+Furoshiki, which literally translates to “bath (furo) spread (shiki),” was first used in the Nara period (710–794) as a means to protect valuable goods.
 Since then, the Japanese have mastered the art of doling fabric to transport and wrap items.
 This has evolved into a popular practice in cultures around the world as a versatile, environmentally-friendly way to carry bottles, food, and everyday necessities, and has also become a modern alternative to holiday gift-wrapping.
-Nowadays people around the world can enjoy item wrapping in a beautiful fabrics as one of creative hobbies, transforming the art of gift-giving.
+Nowadays people around the world can enjoy item wrapping in beautiful fabrics as one of creative hobbies, transforming the art of gift-giving.

 15. 🇯🇵 Home Organising (KonMari method)